top of page

 The Castle is very crowded over the weekends.
 If you want to visit during the weekend, it's better to go early in the morning to avoid crowds.

-The guided tour offers in English and German.
+The guided tour is offered in English and German.
 It's almost a tour of 40 minutes in which the guide takes to the different sections of the castle and explains the history of the castle.
+Let's find out the Cochem Castle Travel Guide.

 Let's take you inside the tour of the Castle: